 Dental coverage is offered through Aetna for both domestic and international students.
 Click here to view the Dental Guide.
 Vision coverage is also offered through Aetna for both domestic and international students.
 Click here to view the Vision Guide.
 Enrollment in the University-sponsored health insurance plan is not required to purchase this combined dental/vision coverage.
 Students who are enrolled in the University-sponsored health insurance plan who enroll in dental/vision coverage may also enroll their dependent(s).
 More information is available at aetnastudenthealth.com for dental and vision.
-Please note that the dental and vision plan, should be directed to Aetna's customer service: (Dental) 1-877-238-6200 and (Vision) 1-877-973-3238.
+Please note that the dental and visions plans are not subsidized, entirely or in part, by the University.
+All questions regarding the new dental and vision plan, should be directed to Aetna's customer service: (Dental) 1-877-238-6200 and (Vision) 1-877-973-3238.

+HEALTH CARE

-HEALTH CARE STUDENT HEALTH SERVICE
+STUDENT HEALTH SERVICE